tegonal/gt/README.md

 # pull the directory src/utility/ from remote tegonal-scripts
 # in version v0.1.0 (i.e. tag v0.1.0 is used)
 gget pull -r tegonal-scripts -t v0.1.0 -p src/utility/

+# pull the file .github/CODE_OF_CONDUCT.md and put it into the pull directory .github
+# without repeating the path (option --chop-path), i.e is pulled directly into .github/CODE_OF_CONDUCT.md
+# and not into .github/.github/CODE_OF_CONDUCT.md
+gget pull -r tegonal-scripts -t v0.1.0 -d .github --chop-path true -p .github/CODE_OF_CONDUCT.md

 INFO: Version of gget-pull.sh is: v0.2.0-SNAPSHOT